 It is important to act quickly after discovering a home defect, because liability is limited by time.
-You should take the following steps immediately to protect your rights:
+Take the following steps immediately to protect your rights:

-You may wish to contact the attorney who closed your purchase, or another experienced real estate attorney, to help you with these steps.
+You might wish to contact the attorney who closed your purchase, or another experienced real estate attorney, to help you with these steps.

-If a court finds that the seller is liable to you, you will be awarded an amount representing your actual damage—the amount of money it takes to compensate you for your loss and make you whole, but no compensatation beyond your actual loss.
+If a court finds that the seller is liable to you, you will be awarded an amount representing your actual damage—the amount of money it takes to compensate you for your loss and make you whole, but no compensation beyond your actual loss.
 This amount is usually determined by adding up all of your bills for repairs or replacement to correct the defect.